mrmowji/blog/draft/git.md

 - Test your changes.
 - Checkout master.
 - `git branch` to make sure.
 - Merge the hotfix branch into master.
+Do rebase if necessary.
 - Delete the hotfix branch.
 - `git branch` to make sure.